agray998/cka-ext-labs/autoscaling-perf-mgmt/LAB.md

 ## Review
 **Congratulations!** You have successfully deployed and profiled the performance of a webserver, and configured autoscaling to improve said deployment's P90 response time

+## Stretch Task
+Find (or build for yourself) a container image that has apache2-utils installed.
+Create a Kubernetes _CronJob_ which uses this image to perform performance benchmarking of the deployment on a regular schedule